alexanderson1993/space-edventures/documentation/tarron_notes.md

 ## Questions

-- [ ] What does this notation `(rootQuery, { planId }, context)` mean in lambda function declaration
+--

+## Working on

+- [x] Modify the generate script so that it will tie users to actual firebase users
 - [ ] Add Stripe CustomerID on space center?
-- [ ] Can a single plan be tied to multiple products?

-## ToDo
+## Backlog

-- [ ] Tie our database users to firebase auth users.
-This will need to be added to our generate script

-## Firebase Functions
+## Notes on how to use Firebase Functions

 ### Notes